1961 Jaguar E-Type 3.8 "Flat-Floor" Coupe

 Engine, gearbox (manual) and differential rebuild by a prestigious Jaguar specialist.

-The highly sought after “flat floor” was the earliest variation of the Jaguar E-Type 3.8 litre Coupé.
+The highly sought after “flat floor” is the earliest variation of the Jaguar E-Type 3.8 litre Coupé.
 Its 150 mph top speed and striking looks made it an instant classic amongst motor enthusiasts.
-Enzo Ferrari famously described the Jaguar E-Type as the most beautiful car in the world.
-Following its debut at Geneva in 1961, the E-Type was placed in the Museum of Modern Art, and it still remains there today.
-This car however, does not belong in a museum, it belongs on the road.
-Its 3.8 litre engine is capable of 265 bhp and 260 lb-ft of torque.
-Weighting around 500lb (227kg) less than its XK150 predecessor, the E-Type is fast off the mark and not just a pretty face.
+Weighing around 500lb (227kg) less than its XK150 predecessor, the E-Type is fast off the mark.
+The cars stunning design even caught the eye of rival brands, with Enzo Ferrari supposed to have described the E-Type as the most beautiful car in the world.
+Following its debut at Geneva in 1961, the E-Type was even placed in the Museum of Modern Art, and it still remains there today.
+However, 860120 does not belong in a museum, it belongs on the road.

 The Heritage certificate shows 860120 (chassis number) beginning life at Henleys of London.
 The date of manufacture was 18th December 1961 and first delivery was the 10th January 1962.
 From there the car was sold and delivered to a wealthy farmer in Ladybrand, South Africa.
 Mr Albie Malan was well known for his expensive taste in motor cars.
 He was a very successful farmer and a very capable driver.
 He was known to travel from his farm to Bloemfontein in record time.
 It’s believed that the car was then sold to the owner of Dorian Hats in Johannesburg during the 1980’s.
 It was seldom used during its time in Johannesburg and is believed to have been kept purely for its looks.
 In 1988 the car was sold and shipped to a John Lawrence in Aukland, New Zealand.
 From then until 2015 the car has been cherished, with many MOT and Servicing invoices still present in the cars history folder.
 Lastly, in October 2015 it’s understood that David Malins sold the car on behalf of John to our client.